Azure/Verified-Telemetry-Solution-Sample/docs/AzurePipeline.md

 # Steps to setup custom solution sample using Azure DevOps and Azure Containers
-* This guide will help you setup VT solution sample using Azure Pipelines and Azure Containers, instead of Docker Desktop
+* This guide will help you setup VT solution sample using Azure Pipelines and Azure Containers, instead of Docker Desktop.
     * If you still wish to use Docker Desktop, refer to the [Solution Sample Readme](https://github.com/Azure/Verified-Telemetry-Solution-Sample/blob/main/README.md)
 ## Prerequisites:
 * Setup one of the board specific device samples:
     * MXCHIP: